markusressel/fan2go/README.md

     # The platform of the controller which is
     # connected to this fan (see sensor.platform above).
     platform: it8620
-    # The index of this fan as displayed by `sensors`.
+    # The index of this fan as displayed by `fan2go detect`.
     fan: 3 # HDD Cage (Front)
     # Indicates whether this fan is allowed to fully stop.
     neverStop: no